 I’m sleeping under the bridge with other people.
 I have no money and no way of communicating with my family.
 I’m really tired.
 Nobody takes care of us, nobody asks me how I’m feeling or how I’m living.Migrant living in Roja River settlement, northern Italy

-In France, Italy, Greece, Serbia, Sweden, Belgium, and Germany our teams have provided or are providing a range of services including medical and psychological support.
+In Belgium, France, Greece, Italy, and Serbia our teams are providing a range of services to people recently arrived in Europe, including medical and psychological support.

 We also provide shelter, water, sanitation and essential relief items at reception centres, informal settlements and transit camps.